snowplow/documentation/docs/collecting-data/code-generation/using-the-cli/index.md

 ## Generating event specification instructions

-When generating code for Event Specifications, you have the option of delivering the implementation instructions and triggers for each scenario right on the developer's environment.
+When generating code for event specifications, you have the option of delivering the implementation instructions and triggers for each specification right on the developer's environment.

 By using the `--instructions` option on the `snowtype generate` command, you can generate a markdown file with all the required information about tracking an event specification.